 5. Save the souvenirs for the end or ship them

 I’ve seen other travelers carry their shopped souvenirs in their pack.
-Depending on the shopper, it can be a big load.
-I preferred to pay shipping costs and mail it home so I could continue my trip lightweight.
+I preferred to pay mailing costs and ship it home so I could continue my trip lightweight.

 When I was in Dharamsala in my yoga program, everyone was hitting the souvenir shops hard on their last week there.
 I still had more traveling to do and it was hard not to pick up the vibe, knowing I love India as much as I do.
 I eventually did cut loose on the shopping and mailed my souvenirs home so I wouldn’t have to carry them.